chriswayg/CC-Offline-Package-Generator/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce the behavior**

 1. Which method did you use to run the script?
     - did you run via `CC_Offline_Package_Generator.dmg`?
     - or via the Terminal command `/bin/bash -c "$(curl -fsSL https://gist.githubusercontent...` and then the `CC Offline Package Generator.command`?
     - or did you try to run  the Python script directly?

-If one method did not work, please also try the other before posting a bug report.
+    - *If one method did not work, please also try another before posting a bug report.*

 2. At what step did something not work?
-	* Did the issue occur when downloading and creating the installer package?
+	- Did the issue occur when downloading and creating the installer package?

-    * Or did the issue occur when you tried install an Adobe application with the created installer?
+    - Or did the issue occur when you tried install an Adobe application with the created installer?
 Which Adobe application?
 Which exact version number?

 3. What was the Error message, if any?